FOREX-Dollar perks up with Fed hike seen back in play

 Investors are also keen to hear from Reserve Bank of Australia (RBA) Governor Glenn Stevens who will address a conference in Sydney later in the day.

-The Australian dollar has been on a tear, putting on nearly 6 U.S. cents in a few short weeks to reach an 8-1/2 month high of $0.7681.
+The Australian dollar has been on a tear recently, putting on nearly 6 U.S. cents in a few short weeks to reach an 8-1/2 month high of $0.7681.
 It has since drifted off to $0.7571.

 The RBA has repeatedly said a weaker Aussie dollar would help bolster economic growth.
 But with every central bank around the world wanting a lower exchange rate, the RBA is keenly aware that not everyone can win.
-(Additional reporting by Hideyuki Sano; Editing by Eric Meijer and Kim Coghill)
+(Reporting by Ian Chua; Editing by Eric Meijer)